aralap/QuickVar/README.md

   --input test_data/amplicon/glabrata_amplicon.fastq.gz \
   --output AmpliconResults \
   --ploidy 1 \
+  --amplicon \
   --threads 1
 ```

 Expected SNP coordinates (contig + 1-based position) are listed in `test_data/amplicon/variants.tsv`.
 All synthetic reads carry the alternate allele, so with the haploid default you should see homozygous alternate SNP calls at those loci.
+When `--amplicon` is provided, the pipeline also writes `<sample>_amplicon.tsv` containing per-position alternate counts and frequencies.

 ## Development
 - `pyproject.toml` configures QuickVar as a Python package with console entry points.